 Private initiative ("PI", sometimes called private enterprise) was a phrase used in the 1980s to describe a series of experiments which would ultimately change how motorway service areas are built.

-In the mid-1980s, the term "private initiative" was used to describe the government's willingness to consider a scenario where a landowner approaches the Department of Transport with a proposal, and where "the competitive tendering method is inappropriate".
+Fortunately, during that dry spell, the publication of the Prior Report meant that the Department of Transport were open to new ideas.
+The term "private initiative" began to be used in the mid-1980s to describe the government's willingness to consider a scenario where a landowner approaches the Department of Transport with a proposal, and where "the competitive tendering method is inappropriate".
 The last point was never elaborated on.

 The government would still be acquiring the land in line with the policy at the time, but with the landowner having proposed the idea, the theory was that the land would be much easier to purchase than it would normally be.
 Generally, private initiatives required the developer to pay for the roadworks, which meant they were expensive to build - but they were also more profitable because the developer could choose the precise location.